-In 2007, the University introduced its First Year Experience Survey.
-The Survey is conducted online, normally in February or March, and has a response rate of around 30% which represents more than 1000 students replying each year.
-The results are analysed by the Centre for Educational Development and a report on them is considered by senior management committees where they inform the development of new policies and the monitoring of existing ones.
+The University’s First Year Experience Survey (FYE) is conducted online, normally in February or March, and has a response rate of around 45% which represents approximately 2000 students.
+The results are analysed and reported to senior management committees where they inform the development of new policies and the monitoring of existing ones.
 The results are also sent to Schools and areas of academic-support which provide key student services.
 Note that student anonymity is preserved at all times and no reports or analyses of results contain reference to individual students or allow individual students to be identified.

 You can download the questionnaire by clicking on this link (access through Queen's Intranet).

-If you would like more information please contact the Centre for Educational Development at firstname.lastname@example.org
+If you would like more information please contact Nick Bohill, Careers, Employability and Skills, email@example.com.